Camp David 2021

-Our legendary business-and-broader discussion continues in this, our 20th anniversary, conference year.
-As always, we’ll address important issues of business strategy, growth, financing and exit (for our kind of “leading closely-held companies, their owners and Boards”).
-As important, Camp David 2019 will include the stuff that gives us “perspective.”
-Our 2019 Agenda includes…
+Our legendary business-and-broader discussion continues in its 21st year… As always, we’ll address important issues of business strategy, growth, financing and exit (for our kind of “leading closely-held companies, their owners and Boards”).
+And, as Camp David turns 21 we’ll have some fun surprises.

 Friday Business Sessions

 – Gideon Putnam Resort

 Friday Evening Camp David turns 21

 – Camp David 21 “Birthday” Celebration

 Full conference program, presenters, and venues coming soon.

 Travel to Saratoga